germanDV/configstruct/README.md

 All fields are considered required, a missing environment variable will cause an error unless a default value is provided.
 To provide defaults, you can use the `default` struct tag.

-The package exposes two functions:
+The package exposes one function:

-- `Parse` -> reads environment variables and populates the config struct.
-- `LoadAndParse` -> reads values from an **env** file and sets them in the environment (without overwriting existing variables), then calls `Parse`.
+- `Parse` -> reads values from an **env** file and sets them in the environment (without overwriting existing variables), then reads from the environment and populates the config struct.

 ## ENV files

 The path to the env file must be relative to the _root_ of the project.
 By _root_ we mean the directory where a go.mod file is present.
 The package will start at the current directory and walk upwards until it finds the root directory.

+If a go.mod file is not found, it is not considered an error as this could be a common case when running the binary build.
+It will just move to the next step (reading from the environment).

+Similarly, if the env file doesn't exist, it will not be considered an error and it will proceed to the next step.

 If a variable provided in the env file is already present in the environment, it will be skipped; in other words, the pre-existing value has precedence.